Who says that Mykonos is not a family-friendly island? We are here to tell you a much different story.

-For those who want to take the extra step, the unexploited beach of Ftelia, Agios Sostis, or Fokos are waiting for you.
+For those who want to take the extra step, the unexploited beach of Ftelia, Agios Sostis, or Fokos is waiting for you.

 Here is a more detailed breakdown of the best beaches in Mykonos for families.

-Ornos beach is located in a picturesque settlement with a small sheltered harbor and clear sea, is one of the busiest family beaches on the island.
+Ornos beach is located in a picturesque settlement with a small sheltered harbor and clear sea and is one of the busiest family beaches on the island.